marcusolsson/obsidian-plugin-docs/docs/concepts/workspace.md

 ## Splits

 By default, the direction of the root split is set to vertical.
 When you create a new leaf to it, Obsidian creates a new column in the user interface.
-When you split a leaf, the resulting leaves are added to a new split node.
+When you split a leaf, the resulting leaves are added to a new split item.
 While there's no defined limit to the number of levels you can create under the root split, in practice their usefulness diminish for each level.

 ```mermaid
 flowchart TD